 - Pay bills, transfer funds, and deposit checks instantly from your computer or mobile phone

 CIT Bank, one of the largest online banks in the U.S, is a favorite of ours at Choose FI.
-In addition to their checking and savings accounts with competitive rates and no fees or minimum balance requirements, they’ve been able to keep true to their community centered core values.
-They have several strong community enrichment programs, continually invest in clean energy initiatives, and help the under-served of their home community in Southern California.
+In addition to their checking and savings accounts with competitive rates and no fees or minimum balance requirements, they’ve been able to keep true to their community-centered core values.
+Similarly, they have several strong community enrichment programs, continually invest in clean energy initiatives, and help the under-served of their home community in Southern California.

-Read reviews of other top online banking picks:
+Read reviews of our other top online banking picks: